ldbc/data-sets-surf-repository/README.md

 curl --silent --fail set_url_here | tar -xv --use-compress-program=unzstd
 ```

-We provide a script which attempts to download the data set and auto-stage it if necessary:
+We provide a script which attempts to download the data set and auto-stage it if necessary.
+Usage:

 ```
-export DATA_SET_URL=...
-./download-data-set.sh ${DATA_SET_URL}
+./download-data-set.sh data_set_url
 ```

 ---